MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/multipoint-services/View-User-Connection-Status.md

 ms.author: elizapo
 ---
 # View User Connection Status
-Use the **Stations** tab to determine the status of a standard or other administrative user’s connection to a MultiPoint Services station.
+Use the **Stations** tab to determine the status of a standard or other administrative user's connection to a MultiPoint Services station.

 Status values include the following:

 -   **Logged on**: A user session that is active on a station

 -   **Suspended**: A user session that is suspended, but is still active on the computer.
-The user’s desktop session is preserved until the user logs on again
+The user's desktop session is preserved until the user logs on again

 -   **Logged off**: A user who is logged off is not displayed on the **Stations** tab